pytorch/serve/examples/large_models/tp_llama/REAME.md

 Convert the checkpoints to  PT-D compliant checkpoints as follows, note that for 7B `--model_parallel_size 1` for 13B would be `--model_parallel_size 2` and 70B `model_parallel_size 8`, you can also set `--nproc_per_node ` accordingly.
 PT-D compliant support flexible world_size when loading back the checkpoints into TP(lized) model.

 You would be able to use larger number of processes/ TP size when load the model back.
-For example if you have converted the `13B` checkpoints with `--nproc_per_node 2`, during the inference you can use `--nproc_per_node 8` which you are changing the world_size and effectively the TP size.
+For example if you have converted the `13B` checkpoints with `--nproc_per_node 2`, during the inference you can use `--nproc_per_node` be `[2, max_num_available_gpu]` which you are changing the world_size and effectively the TP size.

 This will save the model args in `model_args.json`, during the inference step you need to pass this json file for build the model.